 He handed the younger Dickinson a tattoo parlor gift certificate.
 “So, I can’t stay long.”

-“Oh, yeah!” exclaimed Dickinson.
-“Well, then!
-I guess I’ll have to get that butterfly tattoo in honor of my favorite play, M Butterfly!
+“Well!
+I guess I’ll have to get that butterfly tattoo in honor of my favorite play, M Butterfly!”
+Dickinson said.
 Oh Merck, when will you take me to see that again?”

 “We’ll discuss that later, Rob,” frowned Mercuriadis.